GeoscienceAustralia/ML-preprocessing/README.md

                                   regions of NO_DATA_VALUE, 'ringing'
                                   artefacts can be pushed further outward,
                                   away from the region of interest in the original image.
+Raster data are extrapolated
-This parameter has no effect when the input raster has no masked regions
+                                  by default and this parameter has no effect when the input raster has no masked regions

   --max-search-dist INTEGER       Maximum search distance (in pixels) for